“Simplicity is the ultimate sophistication.”

 I love simplifying my life.
 It makes me more effective and life less stressful.
 It makes me calmer and happier.

 But where do you start?
 Or continue if you are already on your way?

-In this article I’ll share 21 small habits that help me to live a simpler life.
-I hope you’ll find something helpful here and that you get started with one of these suggestions today and continue doing it until your new habit sticks (that usually happens after about 30 days).
+In this week’s article I’d like to share 21 small habits that help me to live a simpler life.
+Pick one of these to get started and keep doing it until it sticks and becomes just another normal part of your life.

 - Breathe.
 When stressed, lost in a problem or the past or future in your mind breathe with your belly for two minutes and just focus on the air going in and out.
 This will calm your body down and bring your mind back into the present moment again.

 - Do one thing at a time.
 You’ll get better results and feel better and less stressed while doing those things.

 - Write it all down.
 Use your mind for better things than remembering what to do.
 And the mind is often like a leaky bucket.
 So write down all your great ideas, insights and thoughts before they go missing somewhere and add what you need to do to a to-do list.

 - Do all your food shopping once a week.
 You’ll save time, energy and possibly money.

 - Stop doing what you don’t like doing anymore.
 Life changes and so do you.
 If you you don’t like doing something anymore then stop doing that (even if it may take some time before you can do so by for example switching jobs).